-On or about October 5, 2015 the City of Lakewood, Colorado will submit a request to the U.S. Department of Housing and Urban Development for release of federal funds under the Community Development Block Grant, Title I of the Housing and Community Development Act of 1974, as amended, to undertake a project known as Single-family Housing Rehabilitation program.
+On or about June 2, 2017, the City of Lakewood will submit a request to the U.S. Department of Housing and Urban Development for the release of Community Development Block Grant (CDBG) funds under Title I of the Housing and Community Development Act of 1974 (PL 93-383), as amended, to undertake a project known as Single-family Housing Rehabilitation program.

-Mr. Roger Wadnal, City of Lakewood, Comprehensive Planning and Research Division Manager
+Mr. Roger Wadnal, City of Lakewood, Comprehensive Planning & Research Division Manager